UWPCE-PythonCert/ProgrammingInPython/source/modules/Strings.rst

 String Literals
 -----------------

-Sometimes when you are creating a string, you want to put an non-normal character in there --one that isn't strictly a letter or symbol, such as newlines, etc.
+Sometimes when you are creating a string, you want to put an non-normal character in there -- one that isn't strictly a letter or symbol, such as newlines, etc.

 To do that, python support a set of "escape" sequences -- when a character follows a backslash, it gets interpreted as having a particular meaning.